itteco/iframely/docs/QA Whitelist Format.md

 ## Iframely QA Whitelist File Format

 Itteco providers [Whitelist DB](http://iframely.com/qa), as the first independently run embeds QA service.
-We cover [iframely protocol](http://iframely.com/oembed2), oEmbed v1, Twitter Cards and Open Graph in our test runs.
+We cover [Iframely Protocol](http://iframely.com/oembed2), oEmbed v1, Twitter Cards and Open Graph in our test runs.

 There are technical/security considerations that can be resolved algorithmically, but it really requires a human eye to see if the user experience of the embeds can be relied on.